The three-dimensional distribution of quarks in momentum space

-In this work, we take the unpolarized functions $f_1$ and $D_1$ from our own extraction of Ref.~\cite{Bacchetta:2017gcc}, which we denote as Pavia17.
-We extract the Sivers function using the same approach, based on the work of Collins, Soper, Sterman (CSS)~\cite{Collins:1984kg,Collins:2011zzd}.
-The analysis is done at the next-to-leading-logarithmic (NLL) accuracy, as defined in detail in \cite{Bacchetta:2019sam}.\footnote{At this accuracy, the hard functions and the matching coefficients can be neglected.} We avoid diverging perturbative contributions using the so-called $b^{\ast}$ prescription and introducing a universal nonperturbative term in the TMD evolution, common to the unpolarized and Sivers TMDs.
-At variance with the standard CSS approach, we also modify the high-transverse-momentum behavior of TMDs through the so-called $b_{min}$ prescription.
+In this work, we take the unpolarized functions $f_1$ and $D_1$ from the Pavia17 extraction~\cite{Bacchetta:2017gcc}.
+We extract the Sivers function using the very same approach: it is based on the TMD framework formulated in Ref.~\cite{Collins:2011zzd}, which in turn elaborates on the original work of Collins, Soper, Sterman~\cite{Collins:1984kg} (hence, in the following we refer to it as the CSS approach).
+The renormalization group evolution of TMDs is encoded in the so-called Sudakov form factor $S$, which contains the contribution of large logarithms.
+In this work, we perform the resummation of these logarithms at the next-to-leading-logarithmic (NLL) accuracy, as defined in detail in Ref.~\cite{Bacchetta:2019sam}.\footnote{At this accuracy, in the general formula of the Operator Product Expansion the hard functions and the matching coefficients can be neglected.} The expression of $S$ greatly simplifies if the starting scale of evolution is chosen as $\mu_b = 2 e^{-\gamma_E} / b_T$~\cite{Collins:2011zzd}, where $\gamma_E$ is the Euler constant.
+However, at large $b_T$ the TMD evolution runs into a nonperturbative region and becomes unreliable.
+In the CSS approach, this pathology is cured by the so-called $b_*$-prescription, which amounts to replacing $\mu_b = 2 e^{-\gamma_E} / b_T$ with $\mu_b = 2 e^{-\gamma_E} / b_*(b_T)$, where $b_*$ is an arbitrary function of $b_T$ with appropriate asymptotic conditions~\cite{Collins:2011zzd}.
+In accordance with the extraction of the unpolarized TMD~\cite{Bacchetta:2017gcc}, in this analysis we adopt the following function

-We write the Sivers function at the initial scale ($Q_0=1$ GeV) as a product of a suitably normalized $k_T$-dependent function and the first transverse moment, $f_{1T}^{\perp (1)}$.
-The function reads